na-na-hi/renget/archive/trashfaq.md

 ## What is Offset Noise?
 Without going into technical details, models (and LoRAs) with Offset Noise allow for generating images with darker darks and brighter brights as compared to non-offset noise models.
 Using such models in conjunction with other offset noise LoRAs, however, tends to cause problems while generating due to "double-dipping", so handle with care.
+This is because Offset Noise allows for brighter brights and darker darks than is usually possible.
+If you stack Offset Noise on top of Offset Noise, you get very bright and very dark images, far more than is likely intended.

 ## What does model1+model2 (Fluffusion+Crosskemono/70% FF + 30% CK) mean?
 Refers to merged models, see the "Checkpoint Merger" tab in the WebUI.